-In 2017, I cycled across the country with 12 men and wrote about it daily.
+In 2017, I cycled across the country starting with 12 men, ending with just 8, and writing about our adventures daily.
 To read the daily blow by blow of this adventure, use this link: 9/21/2017 Southern Tier Transcontinental Cycling Tour .
 To navigate to the next or previous blog post, look for the tiny “NEXT” and “PREVIOUS” links that follow the “Published by Eileen Hardy” paragraph at the bottom of each page.

 Rolling the clock forward, on September 12, 2017, a dozen other cyclists and I converged on Point Loma, in San Diego, California, loaded up our bikes with tents, sleeping bags, extra clothing, hygiene supplies, tools, shared cooking supplies, and whatever else we deemed necessary, and embarked on a self contained 63-day bike tour that covered over 3160 miles.
 Beginning at the Pacific Ocean in San Diego and ending at the Atlantic Ocean in Florida, this “insane odyssey”, as one of the riders aptly named it, began.

-To navigate to the next or previous blog post, look for the tiny “NEXT” and “PREVIOUS” links that follow the “Published by Eileen Hardy” paragraph at the bottom of each page.
-If you can’t find them, message me, and I will send help.
+[To read the daily blow by blow of this adventure from the beginning, use this link: 8/23/18 Canada to Mexico Solo Tour.
+To navigate to the next or previous blog post, look for the tiny “NEXT” and “PREVIOUS” links that follow the “Published by Eileen Hardy” paragraph at the bottom of each page.]

 Here is our initial itinerary: